Listen up, my friend. I am here for one reason. To help you be better with your money and time.

 - What if no one cares about what I write?

 During this time of reflection, we were also working really hard on improving our money situation.
 Yes, I have a degree in business and many of the courses I took and did well in were in finance, but not personal finance.
 This, I had to figure out on my own.
 So that’s my story.

 I get really jazzed up to help people.

 I want to help you strive for a better more fulfilling life through the everyday that doesn’t put you in the red.
 Whether that be to continuously improve your finances, save money (I LOVE a good bargain!), make money, productivity, organization, etc.

 Do you like it when the information you are looking for is organized and gets right to the point?
 Me too.
-That’s why I focus on keeping my posts straightforward, easy to read, and easy to implement.
+That’s why I focus on keeping my articles straightforward, easy to read, and easy to implement.

 You are probably looking for ways (like me) to be more efficient with your time, money, and energy.
 My hope is that I can share great ideas, lessons learned, and applicable products that will help you achieve your goals.